JavierParada/hugo-documentation-theme/content/docs/chapter4/ETH.md

 ## Current energy mix

+Ethiopia is actively exploiting its water resources by building dams, reservoirs, irrigation and diversion canals and hydropower stations.
 Approximately 90% of the installed generation capacity is from hydropower, while the remaining 8% and 2% is from wind and thermal sources, respectively.
 The hydro dominated systems have been severely affected by drought, and the Government of Ethiopia is now diversifying the generation mix with other sources such as solar, wind, and geothermal that will result in a more climate-resilient power system.

 <img src="/IRENA_ETH.png" alt="demo" class="img-responsive" title="ETH IRENA Energy Mix">

-## Power Plants

-Ethiopia is actively exploiting its water resources by building dams, reservoirs, irrigation and diversion canals and hydropower stations.

 <img src="/ETH Power Plants and Transmission Lines.png" alt="demo" class="img-responsive" title="ETH Power Plants and Transmission Lines">